-Theming the browser's address bar to match your brand's colors provides a more immersive user experience.
-Lighthouse flags the page when the address bar isn't themed to the page's colors:
+Theming the browser's address bar to match the brand colors of your Progressive Web App (PWA) provides a more immersive user experience.

 The audit fails if Lighthouse doesn't find a

-Lighthouse does not test whether the values are valid CSS color values.
+Note that Lighthouse doesn't test whether the values are valid CSS color values.

-theme-colormeta tag to the HTML of every page you want to brand.
+theme-color meta tag to every page you want to brand #

 <meta name="theme-color" content="#317EFB"/>